scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     >>> Sigma = sigma_hat ** 2 *\
     ...              np.linalg.inv(np.dot(X.T, X))

-The result is shown by the black ellipse in Figure :ref:`fig1`.
-In practice, the frequentist approach relies on many more statistal diagnostics which we don't have room to fully address here.
-The ``statsmodels`` package [Seabold2010]_ provides convenient routines to compute many of these.
+The :math:`1\sigma` and :math:`2\sigma` results are shown by the black ellipses in Figure :ref:`fig1`.

+In practice, the frequentist approach often relies on many more statistal diagnostics beyond the maximum likelihood and confidence interval.
+These can be computed quickly using convenience routines built-in to the ``statsmodels`` package [Seabold2010]_.
 For this problem, it can be used as follows:

 .. code-block:: python